reference-architecture-ai/reference-architecture.ai/content/_index.md

 +++

 # Introduction
 There are tools for advanced analytics, including free ones from Google and Kaggle.

-There are well known and validated deployment architectures for applications and the cloud.
+There are well-known and validated deployment architectures for applications and the cloud.

 Yet the number of practical applications is still tiny, and they retained niche implementations.
+While the benefits of AI are clear, there are still many gaps in AI architecture that need to be filled.
+For example, there is a gap between analytical tools and verified architectures for real-time deployments.
+This gap often stems from a lack of specific reference architectures and patterns, demonstrating the trade-offs between different technologies, libraries, and tools.

-Let’s bridge the gap in knowledge between science and engineering to make fast, efficient and practical AI deployments.
+Let's bridge the gap in knowledge and drive a connection between science and engineering to make fast, efficient, and practical AI deployments.

 # Core capabilities for AI/ML